Georgia's GOP secretary of state says recount results will show 'no substantial changes' - KESQ

 He also said 110 counties have finished their work on the recount as of Wednesday morning and he anticipates that all 159 counties in the state will finish their recount by a midnight deadline.
 Recount results will begin to be posted online starting Wednesday afternoon.

-Gabriel Sterling, the voting systems implementation manager for the secretary of state’s office, said during the press conference they plan to re-certify the presidential election results on Friday afternoon.
+Gabriel Sterling, the voting systems implementation manager for the secretary of state’s office, said during the news conference they plan to re-certify the presidential election results on Friday afternoon.

 There is no evidence of widespread voter fraud in Georgia, which Biden won by more than 12,000 votes.
 Nearly 5 million votes were cast statewide.